Friday May 23rd & Saturday May 24th

 The festival winds down around 4:30pm when everyone drives out to the actual ambush site for an authentic reenactment of the fateful day when Bonnie & Clyde were gunned down by the law.

 This annual festival is not meant to glorify the life and crimes of Bonnie & Clyde nor to celebrate their tragic death.
 It is an annual get together of family members, historians and authors so they can share their interest in the history and the mystery.
-The town welcomes anyone who wishes to attend and learn more about the history of Bonnie & Clyde.
+The town welcomes anyone who wishes to attend and learn the truth about the history of Bonnie & Clyde.

 Vendors may contact the Gibsland Bank and Trust at (318) 843-6228 or write the festival committee at P. O. Box 652, Gibsland, La., 71028.